 Written Assignments: There will be four written assignments during the semester.
 These assignments will be responses to particular questions based on a provided scenario.
 The purpose of these assignments is to determine your ability to present a reasonable argument for a position and to interpret data correctly.
 These assignments will be short (2 pages - double spaced).
 As a result, you will need to be concise and "to the point" in your writing.
+Some of the written assignments will be based on research articles.
+There will be plenty of practice in class reviewing the actual research articles behind current science stories in the news.

-A Final Position Paper will be due Finals Week.
-This paper will be slightly longer (4 pages) and will reflect your views of science at the end of the semester. \\All written assignments must be written in Times New Roman Font (size 12), be double-spaced, and have one-inch margins around all sides.
+A Final Position Paper will be due during Finals Week.
+This paper will be slightly longer (4 pages).
+The final paper will consist of answers to four questions applying what you have learned about the critical review of scientific evidence.
+Each answer will be a short essay of approximately 1 page.

+^{}All written assignments must be written in Times New Roman Font (size 12), be double-spaced, and have one-inch margins around all sides.